Graphical functions and single-valued multiple polylogarithms: Graphical functions in two dimensions

 \subsection{Cell zeta values}

 A two-dimensional primitive completed graph $\Gamma$ is (2,2)-regular.
 Holomorphic (and antiholomorphic) propagators form a union of cycles in $\Gamma$.
-If this union has only one component then $\Gamma$ has a Hamiltonian holomorphic (or antiholomorphic) cycle.
-In this situation we may assign to $\Gamma$ a cell zeta value (which are proved in \cite{cellzetas} to be MZVs) by the following definition (see figure 18).
+If $\Gamma$ has at least six vertices then $\Gamma$ typically has several disjoint cycles.
+If there exists only a single Hamiltonian holomorphic (or antiholomorphic) cycle we may assign to $\Gamma$ a cell zeta value by the following definition (see figure 19).
+In \cite{cellzetas} it is proved that zell zeta values are MZVs.